ministryofjustice/security-guidance/docs/leak-handling-policy.md

 ## Audience

-This policy is aimed at all other staff working for, or supplying services to, the MoJ.
+This policy is aimed at all other staff working for or supplying services to the MoJ.
 This includes General users, Technical users, contractors, third parties, and Service Providers.

 ## Purpose